History of Negeri Sembilan FC: Grounds

+1921–1981: Seremban Municipal Council Field (Padang Station)

 Around the 1940s, Negeri Sembilan started playing at Seremban Municipal Council Field (Malay: Padang Majlis Perbandaran Seremban) since it was built by the British Resident of Negeri Sembilan, John Vincent Cowgill, in the early 1940.
 Seremban Municipal Council Field, or better known as Padang Stesyen (English: Station Field) because it was located next to the Seremban railway station, has a sweet history for Negeri Sembilan since it was the first venue where the HMS Malaya Cup was lifted by the team.
 In the beginning, this field did not have seating facilities, and spectators only sat on the sides of the field.
 In 1960, after Independence Day, this field was upgraded by building 500 seats that can accommodate about 5,000 people.

 In 1973, Padang Stesyen was upgraded to allow the field to be used for the Field Hockey World Cup in 1975, when Malaysia was chosen as the host country and Padang Stesyen became one of the competition venues.
 At this time the seats were increased to 5,000 uncovered seats, which made Padang Stesyen famous at the time due to the good pitch conditions for a world-class tournament.

-- 1982: Kuala Pilah Stadium
+1981–1982: Kuala Pilah Stadium

-Kuala Pilah Mini Stadium, or Kuala Pilah Stadium, was used as the temporary home ground of the Negeri Sembilan team in 1982.
-The stadium located in Kuala Pilah was used because Padang Stesyen was being upgraded at that time.
+From 1981 to 1982, the Negeri Sembilan team used the Kuala Pilah Mini Stadium (or simply Kuala Pilah Stadium) as their temporary home ground.
+The stadium located in Kuala Pilah was used because Padang Station was being upgraded at that time.
+The 2–1 victory over defending champions Selangor in 1982 remains Kuala Pilah’s greatest footballing upset.
+Striker Zahariman Alias scored both goals in a thrilling Malaysia Cup encounter.

-- 1982–1992: Seremban Municipal Council Stadium
+1982–1992: Seremban Municipal Council Stadium

 In 1982, Padang Stesyen was upgraded by the Negeri Sembilan government due to Seremban being upgraded as a city.
 This also caused the name of the field to be changed to Seremban Municipal Council Stadium (Malay: Stadium Majlis Perbandaran Seremban).
 The Negeri Sembilan team reused this field as their home ground until 1992, when that was the last year the team used the stadium, and it became the starting point for the revival of the Negeri Sembilan team.
 This iconic stadium was later demolished to make way for the development of Seremban and construction of a shopping centre in 1993.